slowburn-dev/DataConfig/Misc/Docs/Source/README.md

 __Serialization framework for Unreal Engine Property System that just works!__

 **DataConfig** is a serialization framework built on top of Unreal Engine's Property System.
-It aims to be friendly and robust while offering reasonable performance.
+It aims to be friendly and robust while offering good performance.

 ## Getting Started.